microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### APIVersion

-The `APIVersion` assertion method checks the field value is a valid date version.
+The `APIVersion` assertion method checks the field value is a valid stable date version.
 A constraint can optionally be provided to require the date version to be within a range.
+By default, only stable versions are accepted unless pre-releases are included.

 A date version uses the format `yyyy-MM-dd` (`2015-10-01`).
-Additionally an optional string prerelease identifier can be used `yyyy-MM-dd-prerelease` (`2015-10-01-preview.1`).
+Additionally an optional string pre-release identifier can be used `yyyy-MM-dd-prerelease` (`2015-10-01-preview.1`).

 The following parameters are accepted: